 Students deserve to be in a learning environment where racism is explicitly addressed, and white students must understand their role in challenging racism and how they can be advocates for change.

 Our Current Work

 On November 10, 2020, we released an update on our current work in diversity, equity, inclusion and becoming an anti-racist community.
-The update includes anti-racist education for all community members; the establishment of a DEI oversight committee; data analysis of and changes to our program and curriculum; efforts to expand community diversity; the planned addition of full-time Director of Equity; and more.
+The update includes anti-racist education for all community members; the establishment of a DEI oversight committee; data analysis of and changes to our program and curriculum; efforts to expand community diversity; the addition of full-time director of equity; and more.
 Please click below to read it in full.